-- Rome, Italy — The Romanian Cultural Institute along with other important contributors organize a series of events dedicated to the the 100 year Romanian Union and The Universal Day of the Romanian Blouse.
+- Rome, Italy — The Romanian Cultural Institute along with other important contributors organize a series of events dedicated to the 100 year Romanian Union and The Universal Day of the Romanian Blouse.
 You can attend popular art workshops or Valahia National Orchestra concert at Accademia di Romania Art Gallery.
-Femininity and adornments exhibition will give you an amazing view of the Romanian folk costumes from various regions of the country, hats and scarfs, hand painted furniture and decorations, fabrics and jewelries.
+Femininity and adornments exhibition will give you an amazing view of the Romanian folk costumes from various regions of the country, hats and scarfs, hand-painted furniture and decorations, fabrics and pieces of jewellery.

 - Waterloo, Ontario, Canada — Celebrate the Universal Day of the Romanian Blouse with traditional folk dances, sewing workshop and dance workshop!
 Chapeau to Canadian Prime Minister Justin Trudeau who officially recognized The Universal Day Of The Romanian Blouse last year on June 24.

 How we celebrate the Universal Day of the Romanian Blouse

 As expected The Universal Day of the Romanian Blouse is celebrated in Romania by hundreds are events in all parts of the country.
 Some of the celebrations start as early as on June 20 and end on June 24.
 Happenings cover free markets, concerts, exhibitions, workshops, presentations etc. Below you can find some of the events designed by local organizers, so if it happens you are in Romania starting June 21st, have a look at the list below:

 - Constanța — Constața Casino; Culture House (Mangalia)